londonrsteele/FSE_Career_Path/2 Improved Styling with CSS/1 Learn Links and Buttons/The Summit/TheSummit_README.md

-# Fundamentals of CSS > Improved Styling with CSS > Learn Links and Buttons > The Summit
+# Improved Styling with CSS > Learn Links and Buttons > The Summit
 ## Project Description
 Time to put some navigation design knowledge to the test!
 Your goal is to improve the user experience of this ski lodge landing page.
 Currently, none of